Defective airbags made by Takata have been linked to at least 23 deaths and over…

 Highway hypnosis is an example of automatic driving or automaticity.
 Automaticity is the ability to carry out tasks without occupying the mind with low-level details.
 When we repeat a task, we become so familiar with it that we are able to do it without thinking about it.
 For example, you may not realize that you don’t even remember your morning commute to work or afternoon drive home.
 This is because driving is one of the daily tasks we do that becomes automatic from muscle memory.
 Other examples of automaticity include the following:

 - Riding a bike

 - Sports such as basketball player shooting a free throw or a quarterback throwing a ball

 The ability to perform an action or skill unconsciously adequately affects every part of our life.
-While it is important for higher-order thinking, it can actually make driving less safe.
+While automaticity is important for higher-order thinking, it can actually make driving less safe.